pyxiis/boxscript/docs/syntax.md

 Doubled borders are comments.
 Why?
 Because they don't share appropriate 3-junction characters with the other border styles.
 This means that they cannot connect with meaningful code, and therefore, are difficult to find a use-case for.

+## Data

+### Numbers

+Numbers are the only form of data in BS.
+The first digit is always the sign of the number, with `▀` being positive and `▄` being negative.
+The postceding digits are the actual number in binary, with 0 being `▄` and 1 being `▀`. `▣` is a delimiter which functions like a decimal point in human-readable numbers. `▀▄▣▄▀` would therefore represent 0.25.

+### Memory

+`◇` represents an array which can store an arbitrary number of numbers.
+Each cell can be accessed by its index, where the index is a number immediately postceding the `◇`.
+Hence, `◇▀▄` would represent the 0th cell.

+Interestingly, unlike an array, any number can be used as an index.
+Cells have 0 as their default value.
+Since the actual implementation uses a hashmap-like object, even noninteger indices can be used.

+## Operators

+### Comparison

+These operators are all binary.

+`▨` is equivalent to `<` in most languages.
+Similarly, `▧` is equivalent to `>` and `▤` is equivalent to `==`.
+`▨▤` and `▧▤` are equivalent to `<=` and `>=`, respectively.
+Lastly, `▥` is equivalent to `!=`.

+### Bitwise

+TBD

+### Arithmetic

+These operators are all binary.

+`▦` is the addition operator.
+The multiplication operator is `▩`.
+There are no other arithmetic operators.
+Subtraction and division are done through adding/multiplying additive/multiplicative inverses.

+## IO

+`▭` outputs the postceding value. `▯` represents input, and can be accessed similarly to `◇`.